-Neck pain typically falls into two main categories: acute or chronic.
+Neck stiffness and pain typically falls into two main categories: acute or chronic.

 Acute neck pain occurs suddenly and heals within several days to weeks.
 This is because the blood supply in the soft tissues is still good enough to deliver the nutrients and proteins that are essential for the healing process to occur.
 The source of pain is usually in the muscles and ligaments, joints, or discs.

-Most neck pain improves gradually with home treatment–but if it doesn’t, you should consult with your doctor.
+Most neck pain improves gradually with home treatment, over-the-counter medications and ointments.
+But if it doesn’t, you should consult with your doctor.
 You should also see your doctor if pain spreads down your arms or leg, is accompanied by headache, numbness, weakness, or tingling, or if you have recently suffered an injury, such as a motor vehicle accident or fall.

 Healing begins with self-care and nonsurgical strategies, such as ice, exercise, medicine, massage, chiropractic care, and injections.
-Surgery is rarely needed, but may be the only option if the patient has conditions such as muscle weakness, cervical cord compression, disc herniation, balance and coordination issues, or severe pain that does not respond to nonsurgical treatments.
+Surgery is rarely needed but may be the only option if the patient has conditions such as muscle weakness, cervical cord compression, disc herniation, balance and coordination issues, tingling in arms (Cervical Radiculopathy), Sciatica (Lumbar Radiculopathy), Spinal Stenosis, Spondylosis, Spondylolisthesis, Spinal Arthritis, Degenerative Disc Disease or other severe pain that does not respond to nonsurgical treatments.

 In most cases, people with acute neck pain respond quickly to treatment and will find relief.
 Prevention is key, however, to avoiding a recurrence of pain.